webplatform/docs/html/elements/legend/index.md

 }}
 }}
 {{Notes_Section
 |Usage=Generally, the '''legend''' element can be used in combination with a '''fieldset''' element when a group of form elements needs a caption.
 Pretty similar to a headline element but the '''legend''' element is the most semantic element in that case.
 |Notes=The first '''legend''' element in a '''fieldset''' is used as the caption of the '''fieldset'''.
 Additional '''legend''' elements are ignored.
 |Import_Notes=The '''legend''' element will be placed within the border of the '''fieldset''' element if you are using a fieldset and leaving the default browser styles untouched.
 The position will change as soon as you set <code>border: none;</code> to your fieldset.

 The »problem« with the '''fieldset''' and '''legend''' elements is that they don’t behave like normal block/inline elements.
-A general workaround with any styling and position issues is to wrap your legends content with another element.
+A general workaround with any styling and position issues (especially in old IEs) is to wrap your legends content with another element.

 <syntaxhighlight>
 <fieldset>